Dear Middle and High School Parents/Guardians,

 - Attain a score of Advanced-Low on the Assessment of Performance toward Proficiency in Languages (AAPPL).
 If the assessment is not provided in the foreign language, a Portfolio-Based Alternative Assessment may be an option to satisfy this requirement.

-The Massachusetts Seal of Biliteracy is open to all students whose first language is not English.
+The Massachusetts Seal of Biliteracy is also open to all students whose first language is not English.
 We encourage all English Language Learners to complete their English Language Development courses and continue practicing their reading and writing skills in their English classes.

 Please contact Ms. Kathleen Baker, K-12 Director of World Languages, for more information at firstname.lastname@example.org.